Amuga/artist-finder/README.md

-This is a simple project made in React.js, the purpose is, as a user, I want to be able to add/associate artists to an album/single release, the supported functionality covers searching, adding and removing artists.
+This is a simple project made in React.js, the purpose is, as a user, I want to be able to add/associate artists to an album/single release, the supported functionality covers searching, adding and removing artists, as well as some simple validation cases/error handling.

 ## Available Scripts